andrewrd/augproject/readme.md

 ```

 # Folder Structure

+##This document will map out the location of each file on the project and it's purpose.

 ### js
 - model.js - This file interacts with the database and pulls information from the database(currently google spreadsheets)